Today I’m sharing my home office makeover reveal! Come see how I turned my daughter’s room into a chic, French-inspired

 The one piece we kept from my daughter’s room is the vintage bookcase.
 I love having something vintage in the room (especially since nearly everything else is new).
 It’s chippy look is perfect – and of course, having a place to do a little styling is always nice! 😉

 I kept it pretty simple as I didn’t want it to look too busy.
 I’ve filled it with mostly vintage items, along with some sentimental things to make it more personal.

 I’m so happy with the Pottery Barn desks, and my husband loves them, too!
 They are huge, which is great.
 Though I did have to adjust my plan of having them in the middle of the room due to their size!

 The whole room just feels so peaceful and serene.
 And the fact that I finally get to work in an office that is pretty makes my heart so happy!
 My previous “offices” were split between the hot/cold garage, the family room couch, or the dining room table!

 I should be a much better blogger from here, don’t you think?! 😉

 Looking across the other way is the closet side of the room.
 I’m hoping to get something for that wall space next to the window.
 Possibly a small painting or a mirror, but I ran out of time.
 I didn’t want to hang something just to fill the space so I’m still looking for that.

-The lantern is a favorite of mine – I have it in the family room as well!
+The lantern is a favorite of mine – I have it in the breakfast room as well!